mrdimosthenis/one-hundred-prisoners/README.md

 The riddle involves 100 prisoners numbered from 0 to 99, and a room with 100 boxes numbered in the same range.
 Each box contains a slip of paper with a distinct random number from 0 to 99.
-Every prisoner is allowed to enter the room, open up to 50 boxes, and try to find the slip of paper with their corresponding number.
+Every prisoner is allowed to enter the room, open up to 50 boxes, and try to find the slip of paper with his corresponding number.

 If all prisoners find their numbers, they are set free.